amirouche/ouverture.py/CONTRIBUTING.md

 - Follow your instincts when designing features
 - Share incomplete ideas - they often spark the best discussions

 For a comprehensive understanding of the project architecture, design decisions, and implementation details, please read **[CLAUDE.md](CLAUDE.md)**.
-This document is your guide to understanding how Ouverture works under the hood.
+This document is your guide to understanding how Mobius works under the hood.

 ## All Contributions Are Welcome